-Fashion fans will adore this name (Porter magazine is one of our favorite glossys) but its meaning will also delight.
-A derivative of the Old French word porte or "door" in English your little mini-me will be the gatekeeper to your heart.
-Ranked at #375 in the U.S. you know upon choosing it that your child's name will be as unique as his personality.
+Fashion fans will adore this name (Porter magazine is one of our favorite glossies) but its meaning will also delight.
+It's a derivative of the Old French word porte or "door" in English, so your little mini-me will be the gatekeeper to your heart.

-This unique name is a favorite of our creative director, and with good reason.
-According to She Knows it's a Teutonic baby name (a Germanic branch of the Indo-European language family) meaning "shining raven" but in French, it means "intelligent" or "glorious raven".
+This unique name is a favorite of our creative director and with good reason.
+It's a Teutonic baby name (a Germanic branch of the Indo-European language family) meaning "shining raven," but in French, it means "intelligent" or "glorious raven."
 It also has a great history.
 Bertrand Russell was a prolific English philosopher and mathematician of the 1800s.

 This name has some serious cool factor.
-We can imagine Rihanna using this for her future son.
-The "claw" translation is such a strong, bold, and powerful analogy especially when you think of how revered the bald Eagle is in the U.S. This is the kind of French name your son will be proud to answer to.
+The "claw" translation is a strong, bold, and powerful analogy, especially when you think of how revered the bald Eagle is in the U.S. This is the kind of French name your son will be proud to answer to.

-Children are like living buddhas.
-Their view of the world is so untouched by the noise of modern society and they have such clarity around deeper topics of spirituality and the meaning of life.
+A child's view of the world is so untouched by the noise of modern society, and they have such clarity around deeper topics of spirituality and the meaning of life.
 They're like little counselors, which is exactly what Rayder means in English.
-True to life.

-A child is like an old soul in a young body.
-Their wisdom belies their years.
+A child is like an old soul in a young body—their wisdom belies their years.
 That's why this sweet French word, meaning wise person, is a fitting name for any newborn.
-We also love the sound of Sage and let's not forget how beautiful and delicious the herb is too.
-It's short, which means it can't be abbreviated in the school yard, and strong.
-A clever choice.
+We also love the sound of the word, and let's not forget how beautiful and delicious the herb is, too.
+It's short, which means it can't be abbreviated in the schoolyard, and strong.

-If we had a choice, we'd add an "x" to the end of all our baby name spelling.
-It just looks so chic.
-This name is (according to a Nameberry forum) is actually unisex but we love it for a boy.
-As if it couldn't get any cooler, the Baby Name Guide lists the meaning as "eagle wolf", is your decision made now?
+If we had a choice, we'd add an "x" to the end of all our baby name spelling—it just looks so chic.
+This name is actually unisex, but we love it for a boy.
+As if it couldn't get any cooler, the Baby Name Guide lists the meaning as "eagle wolf."

 While you're familiar with the name Agatha, we believe the French variant is softer and more feminine.
-According to our French Home Décor editor, Gabrielle, it's common among the older generations and probably rarely heard today, but it's pretty so we're calling for a modern resurgence.
+According to our French Home Décor editor, it's common among the older generations and probably rarely heard today, but we're calling for a modern resurgence.
 It's also a precious stone and its French meaning is "kind."
-Agathe has a lot going for it.

-This is an unusual name for a girl but we have a soft spot for the unique—we also love boys names for girls.
+This is an unusual name for a girl, but we have a soft spot for the unique.
 This French name means gracious and merciful, two traits any parent would be more than happy for their child to possess.